ekamperi/ekamperi.github.io/_posts/2021-03-30-gaussian-process-regression.md

  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/gaussian_process/prior_functions.png" alt="Prior distribution over functions">
 </p>

-Then, as we look at the data and more measurements kick in our dataset, we narrow down the functions that match our data.
-After considering 5 observations, we build-up some pretty strong confidence on how the function that generated our data should look like.
+Then, as we look at the data and more measurements kick in our training dataset, we narrow down the functions that match our incoming data.
+In the following example, after considering 5 observations, we build-up some pretty strong confidence on how the function that generated our data should look like.
+The image was taken from the book *Machine Learning A Probabilistic Perspective* by Kevin P. Murphy, which is very nice by the way.

 <p align="center">
  <img style="width: 80%; height: 80%" src="{{ site.url }}/images/gaussian_process/gp_prior_posterior.png" alt="Prior and posterior distribution over functions">